Tree Mortality in Placer County

 We need your help!

-Click the following link for a letter from Placer County Board of Supervisors Chairwoman Jennifer Montgomery explaining the project and its importance.
-Letter
+View the letter from Placer County Board of Supervisors Chairwoman Jennifer Montgomery explaining the project and its importance.

 Placer County, along with much of California, is facing an unprecedented threat from the millions of dead

 and dying trees in our forests.
 Successive years of drought have stressed the trees, which has enabled native bark beetles to proliferate and kill stands of once healthy trees.
 While the record precipitation from the winter of 2016-17 has helped, many affected trees will not recover and remain vulnerable to bark beetles; most foresters say the massive die-off is likely to continue for several more years.